Suhesh-Kasti/suhesh/content/english/til/password-found-in-breach.md

     # Check if our suffix is in the list
     for h, count in hashes:
         if h == suffix:
-            print(f"⚠️  Password found in breaches {count} times!") return
+            print(f"Password found in breaches {count} times!")
+            return

-    print("✅ Password not found in any known breaches.")
+    print("Password not found in any known breaches.")

 # Example usage
 if __name__ == "__main__":